mbruel/ngPost/README.md

 	--disp_progress    : display cmd progress: NONE (default), BAR or FILES -d or --debug      : display some debug logs
-	-i or --input      : input file to upload (single file or directory), you can use it multiple times -o or --output     : output file path (nzb)
+	-i or --input      : input file to upload (single file or directory), you can use it multiple times --auto             : auto directory that will be parsed to post every file/folder separately.
+You must use --compress.
+Feel free to add --gen_par2, --gen_name and --gen_rar
+	-o or --output     : output file path (nzb)
 	-t or --thread     : number of Threads (the connections will be distributed amongs them) -x or --obfuscate  : obfuscate the subjects of the articles (CAREFUL you won't find your post if you lose the nzb file)